 Southwest just announced a fare sale for flights flown between Sept.
-3 and Dec.
-18, 2019.
-With fares starting at just $59 one-way this is the perfect opportunity to fly on a good deal.
+24 and March.
+4, 2020.
+With fares starting at just $29 one-way this is the perfect opportunity to fly on a good deal.
+This particular sale ends Sept.
+12th, although the better fares will most likely sell out sooner.

 Fare Went Down in Price?